Frs2304/JSON/README.md

 # Terraform

 Welcome to my Terraform Playground repository!
-This is a space where you can experiment with Terraform and learn how to use it to manage infrastructure as code.
+This is a space where I experiment with Terraform and learn how to use it to manage infrastructure as code.

 ## Installation